 There are several factors that can lead to various degrees of LBP during pregnancy.
 Here are some of the key ones:

-- Alignment Changes: One of the biggest causes of LBP is the alignment shift created from your growing belly tipping your pelvis downward, pulling your lower back into an excessive arch.
+- Alignment Changes: One of the biggest causes of LBP is the alignment shift created from your growing belly tipping your pelvis downward, pulling your lower back into an excessive arch (as in the image below).
 This position compresses the tissues in the lower back, making them tight and uncomfortable.
-Learn more about pregnancy alignment shifts.

-- Shift in Center of Gravity: The other “fun” side effect of your growing belly is that it actually changes your center of gravity.
-In a non-pregnant individual, the center of gravity lies just below the navel.
-However, during pregnancy, the growing belly shifts this center of gravity out and up.
-When this happens, the muscles in the back of the body have to work harder to prevent you from falling forward.
+- Shift in Center of Gravity: The other “fun” side effect of your growing belly is that it actually shifts your center of gravity (which is normally about 2″ below your navel) up and out.
+When this happens, the muscles in the back of your body have to work harder to prevent you from falling forward.
 So, they are in constant tension.
 Couple this with the alignment shift noted above, and you can see the potential for discomfort, especially as the day goes on.